pmq20/node-packer/node/doc/guides/backporting-to-release-lines.md

    using `git add`, and then commit the changes.
 That can be done with `git cherry-pick --continue`.
 6. Leave the commit message as is.
-If you think it should be modified, comment in the Pull Request.
+If you think it should be modified, comment in the pull request.
 The `Backport-PR-URL` metadata does need to be added to the commit, but this will be done later.
 7. Make sure `make -j4 test` passes.
-8. Push the changes to your fork
+8. Push the changes to your fork.
 9. Open a pull request:
-   1. Be sure to target the `v8.x-staging` branch in the pull request.
+   1. Be sure to target the `v10.x-staging` branch in the pull request.
-   1. Include the backport target in the pull request title in the following format — `[v8.x backport] <commit title>`.
+   1. Include the backport target in the pull request title in the following
+      format: `[v10.x backport] <commit title>`.
-      Example: `[v8.x backport] process: improve performance of nextTick`
+      Example: `[v10.x backport] process: improve performance of nextTick`
    1. Check the checkbox labeled "Allow edits from maintainers".
-   1. In the description add a reference to the original PR.
+   1. In the description add a reference to the original pull request.
    1. Amend the commit message and include a `Backport-PR-URL:` metadata and re-push the change to your fork.
    1. Run a [`node-test-pull-request`][] CI job (with `REBASE_ONTO` set to the default `<pr base branch>`)
 10. If during the review process conflicts arise, use the following to rebase:
-    `git pull --rebase upstream v8.x-staging`
+    `git pull --rebase upstream v10.x-staging`

-After the PR lands replace the `backport-requested-v8.x` label on the original PR with `backported-to-v8.x`.
+After the pull request lands, replace the `backport-requested-v10.x` label on the original pull request with `backported-to-v10.x`.

 [Release Schedule]: https://github.com/nodejs/Release#release-schedule1
 [Release Plan]: https://github.com/nodejs/Release#release-plan